This is the age-old conundrum for manufacturers…

 No amount of Lean can overcome an inherently complicated design.
 Beyond a single product line, an organization’s total cost structure is primarily influenced by the complexity of the portfolio being managed.
 While we all agree that Lean is the absolute best philosophy to operate a value stream, is there an equally superior approach for product and portfolio design?

-By product design, we are talking about the product design itself, and more importantly, the underlying portfolio architecture that dictates an organization’s total cost structure.
+By product design, we are talking about the product design itself, and more importantly, the underlying product platform that in many ways dictates an organization’s total cost structure.

 So, what methodology has the objective to create the best product architecture?
 We will look at how three companies have addressed product and portfolio design to create exceptionally Lean business models based on non-traditional design and portfolio management practices.